f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab4.rst

 ..
 NOTE:: DoS Visibility is a reporting tool, not a real-time monitoring tool.
 Events are displayed, much like other AVR-based reporting, in 5 minute windows.
 Do not expect events to be shown here immediately after running an attack.
-Be aware of this timing when doing a demo.
-Quicker/real-time monitoring of on-going DoS attacks is best accomplished in the DoS Event Logs and DoS Overview areas of the WebUI
+Quicker/real-time monitoring of on-going DoS attacks is best accomplished in the DoS Event Logs and DoS Overview areas of the WebUI.

 - You should see the attacks in the timeline and a variety of details in the windows.
 Use the slider to shorten the timeframe if needed, and